lukask8/js-frameworks-codes/README.md

 - Demo works off-line with your web browser
 - No server required

-USE:
+### USE:
-Just download and open index.html with yput preferred browser!
+Just download and open index.html with your preferred browser!

+### TODO:
+- Add JQuery/JQuery-UI code if possible